 The lodge has a unique location, as it is located directly within the main wildebeest migration route.
 Incredible animal sightings here are all but guaranteed.

-The Lemala Kuria Hills Lodge does its part to reduce its carbon footprint by sourcing the electricity for the entire facility from solar power.
+The Lemala Kuria Hills Lodge does its part to reduce its carbon footprint by sourcing electricity for the entire facility from solar power.
 They also have a backup generator to store power for when it’s needed most.

 The rooms contain everything from twin to super-king beds.
 This lodge is great for couples and is the perfect choice if you’re looking to splurge on serious luxury.
-Rates average around $1,700 including a full breakfast.
+Rates average around $1,700, including a full breakfast.
 Safari packages are an additional cost.

 Lemala Ewanjan Tented Camp and Lemala Ndutu & Mara Tented Camps